Glatzli/model_comparison_codes/Model_description_daniel.md

 - `snowfrac_lc` - Snow-cover fraction (unit: %)

 ## UKMO
-orig als pd df eingelesen!
+already improved:
+	+ uniformly xarray, no pandas!
+	+ read_ukmo_fixed_point with open_mfdataset now insanely fast!

+questions:
+- what is the bnds-variable?
-why does hannes interpolate pressure at wind levels if the same vertical coordinate is used (model_level_number or height for both?!) maybe I could also use the "IRIS"-package for reading this data? https://scitools-iris.readthedocs.io/en/stable/userguide/index.html
+- why does hannes interpolate pressure at wind levels if the same vertical coordinate is used (model_level_number or height for both?!) maybe I could also use the "IRIS"-package for reading this data? https://scitools-iris.readthedocs.io/en/stable/userguide/index.html

--> transformieren von ges. daten in lat, lon möglich? -> dzt nur für 1 pkt?
+ToDo:
--> für 2d plots mehrere gitterpunkte einlesen: zB mit fixed point fkt, dann halt jeden gitterpkt einzeln -> would need fixed_point_all_levels-fkt!
+-> für 2d plots mehrere gitterpunkte einlesen: zB mit fixed point fkt, dann halt jeden gitterpkt einzeln -> read_ukmo_fixed_time is loosing lat/lon info => transform them w. fct get_rotated_index_of_lat_lon (works currently only for 1 point)...

--> METPY-einbindung ist Pfusch: fehlende coordinaten! => ändere evtl auf metpy w. xarray?
--> bei wrf funktioniert ausrechnen ohne coordinaten zu verlieren! original dimensions: "Time"; "bottom_top", changed to "time", "height" -> is rh: relative humidity working correct (%?)
+-> is rh: relative humidity working correct (%?) -> looks o.k. from plotting

+coordinates:
+- time: half an hour steps from 2017.10.15 12:00:00 to 2017.10.16 12:00:00 (drop first 2h)
+- model_level_number (renamed height): 1 ...
+70 (0 is at the ground)
+- grid_latitude ?
+- grid_longitude ?
+- bnds ?

 Available variables: